Since inception, The Long Island Community Foundation has operated as an affiliate of The New York Community Trust.

 We are Long Island’s community foundation, serving Nassau and Suffolk counties.
 Our competitive grants are made possible primarily by funds set up by donor bequests and wills, supporting projects to improve the lives of Long Islanders.

 Our competitive grants are supported by hundreds of funds.
-Some can be used at our discretion, while others were created for particular purposes and range from specific (mental health for veterans, protecting drinking water quality)—to broad (environment or elderly programs).
+Some can be used at our discretion, while others were created for particular purposes and range from specific (mental health for youth, protecting drinking water quality)—to broad (environment or elderly programs).

 Based on our guidelines, program officers review proposals and identify the best projects to recommend to our board.
 We also have many living donors who suggest grants from donor-advised funds.
 These funds do not accept proposals.